 For example, as noted by the Department of Primary Industries and Regional Development, unwinding legislation can be challenging and often cannot be done in one go because the various requirements need to be systematically unravelled from all the subsidiary legislation.

 Meeting with Department of Transport (Driver and Vehicle Services).
-Meeting with Department of Transport (Driver and Vehicle Services).
 The Public Health Act 2016 repealed the Health Act 1911.
-Source: Explanatory Memorandum, Public Health Bill 2014, p.4.
-The Public Health Act 2016 repealed the Health Act 1911.
-Source: Explanatory Memorandum, Public Health Bill 2014, p.4.
-The Synergy submission, pp. 3-4; meetings with the Department of Health, Main Roads, and Department of Western Australia, July 2018, pp. 33-37.
+Source: Explanatory Memorandum, Public Health Bill 2014, p.
+4.

+Synergy submission, pp. 3-4; meetings with the Department of Health, Main Roads, and Department of Water and Environmental Regulation.

 Frontier, Case studies on best practice licensing frameworks: a report prepared for the Economic Regulation Authority of Western Australia, July 2018, pp. 33-37.
+149 Frontier, Case studies on best practice licensing frameworks: a report prepared for the Economic Regulation Authority of Western Australia, July 2018, pp. 33-37.
+150

 In Western Australia, while there is "no central mandate or obligation" for agencies to do so, the Service Priority Review noted that some agencies had made considerable progress towards implementing outcomes-focused regulatory approaches.
 The ERA has also found examples of this.
 For instance, Part 8 of the Public Health Act 2016 (which the Department of Health anticipates will commence in 2020/21) is flexible, because it provides a registration and licensing framework that can be applied to any activity declared by the regulations to be a public health risk.
-The Act replaces the Health Act 1911, which is prescriptive in nature, and "provides regulation by way of specific known and often historical risks to public health".152 The old Act did not capture new and emerging public health risks, which limited the capacity of the government to take immediate action to protect the public.
+The Act replaces the Health Act 1911, which is prescriptive in nature, and "provides regulation by way of specific known and often historical risks to public health".
+The old Act did not capture new and emerging public health risks, which limited the capacity of the government to take immediate action to protect the public.